singerep/censaurus/docs/source/tutorial.rst

    + :ref:`Requesting data`
    + :ref:`Cleaning data`

-For a more in-depth review of the capabilities of ``censaurus``, check out the API documentation.
+The goal of this tutorial is to create a detailed `choropleth map <https://en.wikipedia.org/wiki/Choropleth_map>`_ of the Northeast Region of the United States, where geographic areas are colored by the proportion of the men in those areas who are 65 years or older.

+Let's begin!

 Choosing a dataset
 ------------------